kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

 display experience offered by QEMU, as it also perform well with videos.
 However, it might be a bit of an overhead if you are using older device.

+On Wayland on my F37, SPICE also behave weirdly after Alt+Tab when put in full screen mode, where it behave as if Alt/Ctrl is always pressed until you leave full screen.
+If you face this issue, then use RDP.

 To connect to SPICE, use following settings

 - Protocol: SPICE